-The Legal adviser should check and confirm whether any planning and building control restrictions are in force as the property may be within a conservation area.
+The Legal adviser should check and confirm whether any planning and building control restrictions are in force as the property is understood to be located within a conservation area.
+The implications of owning a property in a Conservation area should be discussed with your Legal adviser.